 - Multiphase fluid flow

-This course will equip you with the skills to work in a wide range of chemical engineering roles, including: organizing and running projects for engineering companies; designing and simulating chemical processes; working on-site as a process engineer; and developing new plants, systems, and processes as a research and development engineer.
+This course will equip you with the skills to work in a wide range of chemical engineering roles, including: organising and running projects for engineering companies; designing and simulating chemical processes; working on-site as a process engineer; and developing new plants, systems and processes as a research and development engineer.

 The vocational approach to teaching taken at LSBU will have a positive impact on your employability.
 This is because our graduates understand the theory, but can also confidently apply that learning and adapt their skills to the workplace.
 As a graduate, you'll have a number of practical key skills that will make you an attractive prospect to employers, such as, the ability to complete analytical investigative work, laboratory and workshop techniques and safe practice, and experience working independently or as part of a team.